 The balance of the tax consists of tax paid with respect to commercial and utility usage of non highway-use diesel fuel and residual fuel oils (Nos.
-4, 5 and 6 oils) and aviation fuel.
-The forecast anticipates that total tax collections from these fuels will experience a slight decrease in FY 2017.
-The estimated receipts include \$20.3 million in FY 2017 from the carrier tax.
+4, 5 and 6 oils).
+Effective December 1, 2017, all receipts from aviation fuel will be directed to an aviation purpose account, from which no receipts are directed to the Dedicated Highway and Bridge Trust Fund.
+Currently, aviation fuel receipts are part of the basic tax.
+The forecast anticipates that total tax collections from these non-highway use diesel and residual fuels will experience a slight increase in FY 2017.
+The estimated receipts include \$20.0 million in FY 2018 from the carrier tax.